 Commercial Solar Installation

-Intermountain Wind and Solar has built solar panel systems for a variety of businesses to help them improve their bottom line.
+Intermountain Wind and Solar has installed solar panel systems for a variety of businesses to help them improve their bottom line.
 IWS urges businesses to consider going solar and cites three top reasons for switching to the renewable energy source:

 1. Tax incentives reduce the overall cost—There’s a current federal tax incentive for solar that allows you to deduct 30% of the cost of installing solar panels.